Loving the Fire by Deborah Santana

 When a woman decides to choose herself, everything changes.

-Equal parts inspirational memoir, spiritual teaching, and women’s empowerment, Loving the Fire is for anyone standing at a crossroads—ready to shed old versions of themselves and step into a fuller, freer life.
+Equal parts inspirational memoir, spiritual reflection, and women’s empowerment, Loving the Fire is for anyone standing at a crossroads—ready to honor who they’ve been and step into who they are becoming.

 Product Details